zhaoyun830/search-guard-docs/_content/_troubleshooting/kibana_troubleshooting.md

 searchguard.cookie.secure: false
 ```

-## Debugging the authentication flow
+## Debugging the authentication flow with extra logging

-In order to debug the authentication flow, you can enable authentication debugging in `kibana.yml`.
+In order to debug the authentication flow, you can enable authentication logging in `kibana.yml`.

-**Caution: the logged information may contain sensitive information.**
+**Caution: the logged information may contain sensitive authentication information.**

 ```yaml
 searchguard.auth.debug: true